 Hannah: Midrash and Aggadah

-The Bible does not specify how long Hannah was barren, a period that, according to the midrash, extended for nineteen years.
+The Bible does not specify how long Hannah was barren, a period that, according to the A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash, extended for nineteen years.
 Why was this righteous woman forced to suffer so many years of childlessness?
 In their answer to this question, the Rabbis cite Prov.
 27:21: “For silver—the crucible, for gold—the furnace, and a man is tested by his praise.”
 The jeweler puts silver into the fire, and gold into the furnace, and fires every material in accordance with its strength.
-Thus, in this metaphor of the Rabbis, God refines in the crucible each of the righteous according to his or her strength: He refined Sarah for twenty-five years, Rebekah for twenty and Hannah for nineteen.
+Thus, in this metaphor of the Rabbis, God refines in the crucible each of the righteous according to his or her strength: He refined Sarah for twenty-five years, Rebekah for twenty, and Hannah for nineteen.
 This midrash thus places Hannah together with the righteous Matriarchs, albeit with slightly less endurance than the latter.

 Aware of Hannah’s distress, Elkanah attempted to console her with both word and deed.
 I Sam.
 1:5 states that in order to enhearten Hannah, her husband would always give her “one, a double portion [manah ahat apayim]” of the offering at Shiloh.
 According to one midrashic explanation, Elkanah would give her her portion with a pleasant demeanor; another midrashic exposition has him giving her the finest portion.
 Despite these gestures, Hannah would still weep, and one who weeps does not eat (because they lose their appetite) (Midrash Samuel 1:8).